Rat rod: Suspension

 Spring types in the front and rear can be transverse, parallel or coil setups—parallel is not used as frequently as the more common single-spring transverse setup and coil springs are still occasionally seen even though this spring type is less popular for aesthetic reasons.
 Rat rods will often be built with airbag suspension, thereby allowing the driver to raise and lower the car; this can be a useful feature due to the extremely low ground clearance of many rat rods.

 In many cases, the front suspension is mounted a considerable distance forward of the radiator, a practice that may be derived from the construction of early drag racing cars.

-Modern Influence
+Modern influence

-The rat rod style of automobile customization enjoyed a resurgence in popularity beginning the in the 1990s, initially as a sub-genre of the Drifting community.
+The rat rod style of automobile customization enjoyed a resurgence in popularity beginning in the 1990s.
 Since the early 2000s, a growing number of automotive enthusiasts not directly associated with any form of organized motorsport have combined the functional principles of rat rod architecture with certain aesthetic factors commonly seen in amateur motorsport such as missing or severely damaged body panels, the use of improvised materials to temporarily repair body damage incurred during a racing or drifting event, and mismatched body and mechanical components typical of hobbyist repair of racing cars in which functionality, rather than aesthetics, are of primary concern.

-Reflecting the ownership-demographics of the mostly younger enthusiasts participating in this styling trend in the 21st century, unibody vehicles of predominantly Asian and European manufacture are now commonly seen emulating the styling cues which are emblematic of the traditional rat rod.